taimaishuze/Linux-Project-Repository/README.md

 # Linux-Project-Repository
 2461-71/70 Webpage Linux Repository

-To add your information into the webpage, please do a pull request, go into index.html, and edit your name under your Team name
+To add your information into the webpage, please use the "Issues" tab and provide your first name, team name, and Github ID.
+I will update the changes.

-To make changes to your Webpage, just edit your team's html document
+To make changes to your Webpage use the "Pull request" tab to edit your team's html document

 I will review and commit changes :)